stacks-network/docs/src/pages/ecosystem/contributing.md

 ## Introduction

-Welcome!
-Thank you for your interest in contributing and helping make these docs as good as they can be!
+Welcome.
+Thank you for your interest in contributing and helping make these docs as good as they can be.
 This page will outline how this site is built, its general structure, getting it running locally, and some helpful tips for using all of its features.

 ## Next.js, MDX, Markdown